 Refinancing into a 15-year loan makes particular sense for homeowners who have been paying their mortgage loan for several years.
 It’s also a good option for those who have been paying extra to reduce their principal balance.

 In addition, homeowners who have reaped the benefit of rising home values are more likely to qualify for a 15-year loan, because they will have a lower loan-to-value ratio.

-Depending on your individual circumstances, refinancing into a 15-year mortgage could result in the same or even lower principal and interest payments.
-If your lower balance and better interest rate offsets the reduced loan term.
+Depending on your financial situation, refinancing into a 15-year mortgage could result in the same or even lower principal and interest payments.
+Your lower balance and better interest rate could offset the reduced loan term.

-In many cases, though, the shorter loan term means your payments will be higher.
+In many cases, though, the shorter loan term means your monthly mortgage payments will be higher — despite a lower interest rate.
 Even so, a 15-year refinance could make sense financially.

 If a 15-year refinance doesn’t fit your budget, you can always consider refinancing into a 20 or 30-year loan.

 You could still make higher monthly payments to eliminate your mortgage faster and reduce the amount of interest you pay.
 This method provides flexibility that may be a better financial option for some homeowners.

 Today’s 15-year and 30-year mortgage refinance rates continue to drop, according to Freddie Mac.
 So now could be an advantageous time to replace your 30-year loan with a new 15-year loan.

 The spread between 30 and 15-year loans is always a consideration when you choose a refinance loan.

 Bear in mind that the interest rate you qualify for will depend on a number of factors, including your credit score, debt-to-loan ratio, type of loan, and the current equity in your home.